Data Up to Date as of:

 On This Page:

-Drinking alcohol increases the risk of cancers of the mouth, esophagus, pharynx, larynx, and liver in men and women and of breast cancer in women.
+Drinking alcohol increases the risk of cancers of the mouth, esophagus, pharynx, larynx, liver, colon, and rectum in men and women and of breast cancer in women.
 In general, these risks increase after about one daily drink for women and two daily drinks for men.
 (A drink is defined as 12 ounces of regular beer, 5 ounces of wine, or 1.5 ounces of 80-proof liquor.)

 The chances of getting liver cancer increase markedly with five or more drinks per day.
 Heavy alcohol use may also increase the risk of colorectal cancer and leads to greater increases in risk for most of the alcohol-related cancers.
 The sooner long-term, heavy alcohol use begins, the greater the cancer risk.
 Also, using alcohol with tobacco is riskier than using either one alone because it further increases the chances of getting cancers of the mouth, throat, and esophagus.